mvineza/vagrantfiles/README.md

 to do such things in reverse to cleanup properly.

 This repository contains a python script that uses Vagrant and Ansible to bootstrap an environment.
+By default it uses `centos/7` box but can be configured as command parameter.
 It relies on the host's /etc/hosts file to determine what is the last VM created.
 Once determined, it will use the next available IP to create any succeeding VMs.
 The /etc/hosts is updated accordingly for every VM created by using the `vagrant-hostsupdater` plugin.